Istanbul Travel Blog 2019

 European side: Beşiktaş > Ortaköy > Bebek Asian Side: Beylerbeyi > Çengelköy

 + Pros: Districts alongside Bosphorus provide a wonderful scenery and life quality is really high.
 Best restaurants and nightclubs are nearby.
 Accommodation is therefore expensive.

 – Cons: They are a bit far from the historical monuments.
 You may need to use land transport as transportation through use is limited.
 This issue may lead you to have problems due to traffic.

 More Reading: Best Hotels in Istanbul with Bosphorus View

-Things To Do In Istanbul 2019
+Things To Do in Istanbul by Istanbul Travel Blog

 I recommend you to allocate at least three days to visit Istanbul.
 Therefore, you will have a general idea about the city.

 You can click on the below to see to get detailed information about them.

 Best Places to Visit in Istanbul